rgallego87/3dchart/README.md

-# 3dchart in Vuejs with Plotly HOLA
+# 3dchart in Vuejs with Plotly vamos

 ## Project setup